pericleskb/iot-secure/README.txt

 The goal of this project is to create a secure and versatile IoT system where the user is in control of the security settings of the network.
-The project provide the user with a web dashboard where the user can control the system's security settings and change them on the fly.
+The project provides the user with a web dashboard where the user can control the system's security settings and change them on the fly.

 This project consists of the following software modules: